Codex CLI TUI Shortcuts and Slash Commands: The Complete Reference

 Prints configuration layer order and policy sources for debugging precedence issues1 |

-Code and Project Tools
+Code and project tools

 | Command | Description |